 Upholstery cleaning Lymm

 Sofas requires more detailing with all the nooks and crannies.

 After the survey check for colour transfer.
 This is a simple test actioned on the back of the sofa.
 This helps us decide on the correct process, which for fabric is normally hot water extraction.
 Once identified a solution will be applied and agitated.
 During this process, we will remove any stains.
 We will then commence with the clean.
 We don’t use a lot of water pressure to clean.
 We will repeat the area being cleaned until we are happy with the results.
 Once cleaned we try to remove any further moisture using clean and dry terry towels.
 An air mover is then set in place to kick start the drying.
 The average time for a sofa to be back in use is around 2/ 4 hours.
 If we are doing other work in the property we will leave the air mover running.

 So don’t delay, we are only a phone call away to help you sort out your dirt dilemma.

-Give us a call, text, or email us.
-We will answer you enquiry as quickly as possible.
+Please call, text, or email us.
+We will answer your enquiry as quickly as possible.

-Lymm Hall is an early 17th century medieval site with a moat.
-Originally surrounded by parkland and large estates, it is still an attractive site with many trees surrounding it.
+The Lymm Hall is an early 17th-century medieval site with a moat.
+This was originally surrounded by parkland and some large estates, this is still an attractive site with many trees surrounding it.

-Dane Bank House is one of Lymm's most important buildings was completed in the 17th century.
-Parts of it still remain, but most of it is now Georgian.
+Dane Bank House is one of the most important buildings in the area and was completed in the 17th century.
+Some parts remain, with most now Georgian.
 It has wonderful grounds, with an old estate wall and an old barn to name but a few of its attractions.
 These also date from the 17th century.
-The growth in the 19th century led to many Victorian houses which also adds to the character of the village.
+The population growth in the early 19th century led to a lot of Victorian houses being built which also adds to the character of the village.

-Lymm may be a tucked away village however lots of things happen in Lymm.
-To keep up to date with Lymm and is goings on why not visit Cheshire Life or Lymm Life Magazine.
+Lymm may be a tucked-away village however lots of things happen.
+To keep up to date and is goings on why not visit Cheshire Life or Lymm Life Magazine